fensterhebel/pdf-lang/README.md

 ## idea & motivation
 I was looking for a simple and small implementation of the PDF specs to manipulate PDFs on a basic level.
-- PDF.js is comparably heavy including the possibility to render files (which is great for use with a browser).
+- PDF.js is relativley heavy, including the possibility to render files (which is great for use with a browser).
 - Other libraries depend on command line tools (like qpdf, pdftk or mutool) that are written in another language.

 ## install